 4.3.3.5 How do I report stock-based compensation (other than options) such as deferred share units (DSUs), restricted share awards (RSAs), and stock appreciation rights (SARs)?
+[Revised August 19, 2005]

 One of the most common forms of stock-based compensation is granting options that, upon exercise, are converted into the issuer's common shares.
-However, there are other less common types of stock-based compensation.
-For example, RSAs and DSUs entitle employees to an award of the issuer's common shares after a specified period.
-Other forms of stock-based compensation such as SARs entitle the employee to future cash payments based on the value or growth in value of the issuer's common shares over a specified period.
+However, there are other types of stock-based compensation.
+For example, RSAs and DSUs entitle employees to an award of the issuer's common shares after a specified period or cash payments based on the value or growth in value of the issuer's common shares over a specified period.
+In contrast, SARs typically only entitle employees to cash payments based on the value or growth in value of the issuer's common shares over a specified period.